Bladder Control Problems in Children

 919-684-6994

-There are many reasons why children go to the bathroom too frequently or not enough, or experience urine leakage, bedwetting, or frequent urinary tract infections (UTIs).
-Diagnosing the cause and treating the problem is the Duke Children's pediatric urology team’s main goal.
-Working with other specialists as needed, we help kids regain their bladder control and feel better mentally as well as physically.
+There are many reasons children may have issues with toilet training.
+Some children go to the bathroom too frequently or not enough, while others experience urine leakage, bedwetting, or frequent urinary tract infections (UTIs).
+Finding the cause and treating the problem is the Duke Children's pediatric urology team’s main goal.
+Working with other specialists as needed, we help kids gain or regain their bladder control, reduce UTIs, and feel better mentally as well as physically.

 Find a Bladder Control Problems in Children Doctor